Carl-Firle/Aerosol_Study_Wind_Instruments/pic/#Description.md

 # Photographs
-We present further photographs of the experimental setup in this directory.
-The oboist gave her consent to publication of the photograph (Picture 8)
+We present additional photographs of the experimental setup in this directory.
+The oboist gave her consent to publication of the photograph (Picture 8).